printers-for-people/catboat/docs/Measuring_Resonances.md

 max_smoothing: 0.25  # an example
 ```
 Then, if you [rerun](#input-shaper-re-calibration) the input shaper auto-tuning
-using `SHAPER_CALIBRATE` Klipper command in the future, it will use the stored
+using `SHAPER_CALIBRATE` Kalico command in the future, it will use the stored
 `max_smoothing` value as a reference.

 ### Selecting max_accel